EXCLUSIVE -Key Ukrainian adviser says new, $5 bln IMF loan would reassure other creditors

 The revised plan would be modeled on a financing package agreed in 2015, after Russia's invasion of the Crimea region of Ukraine, that included $17.5 billion in IMF funding but helped leverage total funding of $40 billion.

-"An IMF program of $5 billion would be in line with earlier funding levels and might be a catalyst for funding from other courses, including the EU, Treasury and other individual countries," Ustenko told Reuters.
+"An IMF program of $5 billion would be in line with earlier funding levels and might be a catalyst for funding from other sources, including the EU, (the U.S.) Treasury and other individual countries," Ustenko told Reuters.

+Ukraine's previous $5 billion loan program was canceled in March as the IMF approved $1.4 billion in emergency financing with few conditions in the early weeks of Russia's invasion.

+Ukrainian authorities pledged to work with the Fund to design a new economic program "aimed at rehabilitation and growth, when conditions permit."

 Ukraine, grappling with the internal displacement of some 7 million people by Russia's invasion on Feb.
 24, is scrambling to marshal resources to deal with energy shortages, rising inflation, and a worsening humanitarian crisis as winter approaches.